Our Pedagogy

 A to Z, starting with Y

-Our lessons focus on not just learning many things on a surface level but truly diving in depth in core topics.
+Our lessons focus not just on exploring things on a surface level, but inquisitively diving deep into core topics.
 We strive to make our programs as wide and deep as possible by providing learning activities with different levels of direction, scaffolding, and support that promote learning.
 But most importantly we begin by getting students to ask and understand the “why?”.
 Why are they learning the things they do and why things are the way they are?
 By adding additional context for example historical background learners will be better engaged and encouraged for greater independence in learning.

 Adaptive Learning